litmuschaos/litmus-e2e/.github/PULL_REQUEST_TEMPLATE.md

 ## Proposed changes

-Summarize your changes here to communicate with the maintainers and make sure to put the link of that issue
+Summarize your changes here to communicate with the reviewers and make sure to put the link of the related issue

-## Screenshots or Terminal snippets validating the changes

-Add Screenshots or Terminal snippets validating successful run of your changes

 ## How has this been tested:
 - [ ] Test environment
     * [ ] GKE
     * [ ] AWS
+    * [ ] OpenShift
-    * [ ] Kind/K3S cluster
+    * [ ] KinD/k3s/k3d cluster
+    * [ ] Others
  - [ ] Tested with production environment ( For ChaosCenter Tests )
  - [ ] Have not tested